jfreed-dev/terraform-provider-turingpi/README.md

 # Terraform Provider for Turing Pi 2.5

-A Terraform provider for managing Turing Pi's Bare Metal Controller (BMC).
+A Terraform provider for managing Turing Pi's Baseboard Management Controller (BMC).
 This plugin enables you to interact with Turing Pi's BMC API, allowing you to:

 - Authenticate with the BMC.
 - Control power for specific nodes.